Moments That Flowers Made History

 4. Daffodil

-The daffodil is a well-known symbol of Wales, but it is not the only plant that represents the country.
-Since the 16th century, noblemen and kings have worn the leek pinned to their garments.
-The scent must have been... unique.
+While the daffodil is widely recognized as a symbol of Wales, it is not the sole representative plant of the country.
+Throughout history, dating back to the 16th century, noblemen and kings in Wales have adorned themselves with the leek, which they would pin to their garments.
+One can only imagine the unique scent it must have emitted.

 5. Rose